Building core strength in a feminine way

-*Low Back Class: this class is a rehabilitative class specially designed for those with low back pain.
+Low Back Class: this class is a rehabilitative class specially designed for those with low back pain.
 Every exercise has been created to alleviate compression to the low back while reprogramming the muscle patterns of the midsection of the body.
 Most people with low back pain have under-active abdominal/core muscles and over-active back and neck muscles.
 This class focuses on strengthening the abdominal/core muscles and training the back and neck muscles to be more passive.
 This class is the most appropriate class for someone with low back pain.

-Mommy & Me: you are welcome to bring your baby (up to 8 months) to the following classes: Abs/Core and Yoga Breathing, Hourglass, Low Back and Arms/Shoulders.
+Mommy & Me: you are welcome to bring your baby (up to 8 months) to the following classes: Ageless Body Technique, Low Back Class, Arms/Shoulders and Foam-Rolling Stretch.
 You can keep your baby in the stroller or set her/him on a mat next to you.
-The other people in class love to have a baby in class (even if they’re making noise) so please feel free to come!
+People love to have a baby in class (even if they’re making noise) so please feel free to come!

 THE FOLLOWING CLASSES ARE MORE INTENSE AND ARE NOT APPROPRIATE FOR THOSE WITH INJURIES, JOINT OR BACK PAIN:

 Intensive Core: this class is a mat class consisting of planks. alternating with crunches and exercises to raise your heart rate.
 Planks are an exercise in which you face the mat and hold yourself up on your forearms and the balls of your feet.
 Planks requires upper body strength.
 This class is NOT appropriate for someone who has neck, upper back or low back pain.
 If you have knee pain, you can try this class and let the teacher know if you feel any knee pain.